-Product development methodologies are utilized to build new offerings, and a clear development plan gives organizations the means to delve into new product ideas and learn what users want in the early stages of conceptualization.
-Product managers (PMs) can be involved in the entire development process; creating both an internal and external product vision, as well as leading development from scratch.
+Product development methodologies are utilized to build new offerings, and a clear development plan gives organizations the means to delve into new product ideas and learn what users want in the early stages of concept development.
+Product managers (PMs) can be involved in the entire development life cycle; creating both an internal and external product vision, as well as leading development by following certain frames.
 But there’s no one role that owns the whole process.

 From early-stage startups to established organizations, product development unites every department, including design, engineering, manufacturing, product marketing, UI/UX, and more.
 And each plays a pivotal role in defining, designing, building, testing, and delivering the product.